Chart Color Schemes

 Employment conditions in Rural View rank among the top 10% of areas assessed nationally

 Rural View has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate is 0.9%, with an estimated employment growth of 5.0% over the past year (AreaSearch data).
-As of September 2025, there are 3,785 employed residents, with an unemployment rate of 3.2%, below Rest of Qld's 4.1%.
+Its unemployment rate is 1.0%.
+Over the past year, there was an estimated employment growth of 7.6%, according to AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment